 Agency vs in-house

-Working in an agency environment will mean that you are contracted to work for multiple businesses who are agency clients.
+Working in an agency environment will mean that you are contracted to work for multiple businesses that are agency clients.
 This will allow you to work across a wide range of projects, and possibly across a variety of industries too.
-Working with a broad range of clients will provide you with a solid foundation of marketing experience and knowledge, however, its unlikely you will be the one making the decisions as this will be your client’s responsibility.
+Working with a broad range of clients will provide you with a solid foundation of marketing experience and knowledge, however, it's unlikely you will be the one making the decisions as this will be your client’s responsibility.
 A marketing role in an agency may be appealing to some because of the exposure you’ll have to not only different industries and clients but also the technologies and trends as agencies tend to lead the way in this area.
 That being said, working in an agency can also be more demanding.

 B2B vs B2C

-While business to business (B2B) and business to customer (B2C) marketing do have some similarities, there are also some key differences.
+While business-to-business (B2B) and business-to-customer (B2C) marketing do have some similarities, there are also some key differences.

-When considering the target market, in a B2B environment, you will target the person who is responsible for making the purchase decisions within the business.
-A B2C marketer will target potential customers who are likely to use/need their product/service.
 Due to the complexity of B2B purchases, the decision-making process can take much longer than it can for B2C customers.
-The key thing to remember in B2B versus B2C marketing is that B2B tends to me more about the facts and figures, whereas B2C customers want more emotion and engagement from you to help them make a purchase decision.
+The key thing to remember in B2B versus B2C marketing is that B2B tends to be more about the facts and figures, whereas B2C customers want more emotion and engagement from you to help them make a purchase decision.

 Which marketing career path is right for me?